-Content Marketing Institute and Marketing Profs recently released their B2B Content Marketing: 2017 Benchmarks, Budgets, and Trends—North America research.
-The seventh annual report is packed with findings collected from B2B marketers representing a full range of industries, functional areas and company sizes.
+Content Marketing Institute and MarketingProfs recently released their B2B Content Marketing Benchmarks, Budgets, and Trends: Insights for 2021 research.
+The eleventh annual report is packed with findings collected from B2B marketers representing a full range of industries, functional areas and company sizes.

 The 49-page report provides a snapshot of the current state of B2B content marketing while providing insight into how the most effective content marketers do things differently.
 The survey featured many of the same questions as last year but added additional questions to see how content marketers were faring in the midst of the Covid-19 pandemic.

 As the findings support, content marketing is an evolving discipline and one that both marketers and organizations continue to work out as challenges persist.
 Content marketers are resilient and have met this year’s unique challenges and adapted their efforts quickly.
 Here are some key insights from the report:

 In this year’s survey, 79% of B2B marketers reported that their organization has a content marketing strategy.
 However, only 43% said their strategy was documented.
 There is a correlation between having a strategy and effectiveness, as 60% of the most successful content marketers have a documented content marketing strategy.
 The annual research has consistently found that a documented strategy is a key indicator of content marketing success.